MarlinFirmware/MarlinDocumentation/_setting/motion.md

 - name: CLASSIC_JERK
   since: 1.1.9
   brief: Use Classic Jerk acceleration for all axes.
   long: Classic Jerk limits acceleration on a per-axis basis and is suitable for most machines and is the default for all machines except for CoreXY printers.
+If this option is not used then [**Junction Deviation**](/docs/configuration/configuration.html#junction-deviation-) will be used instead.

+---

+The rotation of stepper motors translates to axis motion through a linkage such as a belt-and-pulley or leadscrew system.
+Meanwhile the weight of the X carriage and quality of the motion components places limits on the maximum feedrate and maximum acceleration rates.
+These settings will be fundamental to the accuracy of the motion and how fast the machine is able to go.